Abby Davies

 Abby Davies is a fictional character from the British soap opera Hollyoaks, played by Helen Noble.
-The character made her first on-screen appearance on 18 April 2000.
+The character made her first on-screen appearance during the episode broadcast on 1 March 2001.
 Noble remained a part of the cast until her character departed in June 2004.
-She made reprised role for a guest return on 5 September 2005.
+She made reprised role for a guest return on 7 February 2005.

 Casting

 Helen Noble was seventeen when she joined the cast of Hollyoaks after auditioning for the role.
-Helen Noble quit in 2004, but agreed to return in four episodes in 2005.
-Noble stated that she felt she had changed and was confident in her decision to depart.
+Noble originally auditioned for the role of Jess Holt but was unsuccessful.
+Producers later contacted Noble and asked her to audition for the role of Abby instead.
+Noble made her first on-screen appearance as Abby during the episode broadcast on 1 March 2001.

 Development

 Abby is an enthusiast and has high hopes in her life.
 Speaking of Abby's persona during an interview with OK!
 Noble stated: "My character Abby Davies was such a fun character, very likeable, very girlie, a little bit ditzy and silly.
 She had a big imagination and she had very high hopes for herself and her love life."
 Abby has a unique style but Noble disliked it.
 She told a reporter from Inside Soap that "[she] is supposed to be a goth/punky kind of person and she used to wear dog collars – but I think they're really ugly.
 They're for dogs, not people.
 And if we're filming, and I have to have this heavy studded thing on all day, it gets really uncomfortable!
 Abby's style is just not me at all."
+Noble told an All About Soap reporter that Abby is a "typical teenage girl with lots of attitude."
+She added that Abby likes to wear a lot of make-up and is "a bit of a goth" like her friend Zara Morgan (Kelly Greenwood).
+Noble described Abby as very different which made her challenging to play.
 Eventually Abby began to change her appearance.
 Noble told Kathryn Secretan from Soaplife that Abby's "fashion sense used to be horrible.
 She used to dress like a punk and I hated it."

+Abby is introduced as a member of the Davies family consisting of her brother, Ben Davies (Marcus Patric) and their father, Will Davies (Barny Clevely).
+Noble revealed that Abby is "not at all" like Ben, who is more interested in "staying in his dad's good books" and refuses to side with Abby on family issues.
+They were both introduced before Abby and in her backstory, she had been living with her mother.
+Noble added that most of Abby's initial scenes are with Zara, Will and Ben so she quickly formed a good rapport with the actors.
+Noble was hopeful that Abby would continue to cause trouble in the series because she had been enjoying acting out those stories.
+She added "the funny thing is she always gets found out."